-Our Wedding Officiants have performed ceremonies in several local beautiful venues, such as Newton White Mansion, Bowie West Village Hall, PG Ballroom, Cherry Hill Park Ballroom, Dorsey Chapel, Mrs. K's Toll House, Blue Dolphin, Camelot, Busboys & Poets, The Odyssey, Lafontaine Bleu, Silver Swan Bayside, Old Town Hall, Baldwin Hall, The Cherry Blossom, Lloyd House, The Carlyle Club, and Columbus Club Union Station to name a few!
+Our Wedding Officiants have performed ceremonies in several local beautiful venues, such as University of Maryland Memorial Chapel, Newton White Mansion, Marietta House Museum, Bowie West Village Hall, Jefferson Patterson Park & Museum, PG Ballroom, Cherry Hill Park Ballroom, Dorsey Chapel, Mrs. K's Toll House, Blue Dolphin, Camelot, Busboys & Poets, The Odyssey, Lafontaine Bleu, Silver Swan Bayside, Old Town Hall, Baldwin Hall, The Cherry Blossom, Lloyd House, The Carlyle Club, and Columbus Club Union Station to name a few!

 Our most popular service areas in include: Prince George's County, Anne Arundel County, Montgomery County, Calvert County, Charles County, Howard County, Baltimore City, Fairfax County, City of Alexandria, Arlington County, and Washington, DC.